vintagepc/MK404/index.md

 As of this writing, the following printer models are supported.
 The [MK404 Wiki](https://github.com/vintagepc/MK404/wiki) is more likely to be up to date.

 I currently only support the Prusa ecosystem because that is what I have and what I am familiar with.
 You are welcome to submit a [New Printer Request](https://github.com/vintagepc/MK404/issues/new/choose) and while I will do my best there are some limitations here - space and money.
 Unfortunately developing hardware simulation is not trivial and is most easily done if one has the real hardware in question to inspect and manipulate.
-Datasheets can only get you so far in terms of weird corner case behaviours.
+Data-sheets can only get you so far in terms of weird corner case behaviours.

 If you would like to contribute support for your particular printer yourself, feel free to get in touch!